Takahia mai ra

 our work

 We’re working with the Abel Tasman Birdsong Trust, the Department of Conservation, iwi -Ngāti Tama, Ngāti Rārua and Te Ātiawa – and the community to restore the park’s rich wildlife.
-Together we’re getting rid of pests and weeds, bringing back native wildlife and bush, and inspiring a culture of care for the Abel Tasman.
+Together we’re getting rid of pests and weeds, bringing back native wildlife and bush, educating young people and inspiring a culture of care for the Abel Tasman.

 Predator Control